 Pursuant to the "notice and access" rules adopted by the SEC, we are making this Proxy Statement and our 2015 Annual Report on Form 10-K (including any amendments thereto) available to our shareholders over the Internet.
 As a result, unless you have previously requested electronic access to our proxy materials or the receipt of paper proxy materials, you will receive a Notice of Internet Availability of Proxy Materials containing instructions on how to access this Proxy Statement and our 2015 Annual Report on Form 10-K (including any amendments thereto) over the Internet, how to request a paper or e-mail copy of these materials and how to vote by mail, telephone or via the Internet.
-We will mail the Notice of Internet Availability of Proxy Materials on or about March 14, 2016.
-The Notice of Internet Availability of Proxy Materials is not a proxy card and cannot be used to vote your shares.
+We will mail the Notice of Internet Availability of Proxy Materials is not a proxy card and cannot be used to vote your shares.

 In addition, if you are voting online, you will be prompted to consent to receiving proxy materials electronically in future years.
 Choosing to receive your future proxy materials electronically will save us the cost of printing and mailing documents to you and will reduce the impact of our annual meetings of shareholders on the environment.
-If you choose to receive future proxy materials electronically, you will receive an e-mail next year with instructions containing a link to those materials and a link to the proxy voting site.
+If you choose to receive future proxy materials electronically, you will receive an email next year with instructions containing a link to those materials and a link to the proxy voting site.
 Your election to receive proxy materials electronically will remain in effect until you terminate it.
 See "How do I sign up for electronic delivery of proxy materials?" below for further information on electing to receive proxy materials electronically.